realpython/members/README.md

 1. Users should be able to submit exercises for grading
 1. Admin should be able to add new chapters
 1. Users should be able to update their avatar on the profile page
+1. Admin should be able to move the order of messages within the lesson view
+1. Users should be able to view a tag next to a message if it's posted by an admin within the lesson view

 ### Todo